symfony/symfony/UPDATE.md

 beta4 to beta5
 --------------

+* The `extensions` setting for Twig has been removed.
+There is now only one way to register Twig extensions, via the `twig.extension` tag.

 * The stack of Monolog handlers now bubbles the records by default.
 To stop the propagation you need to configure the bubbling explicitly.